 Sarkany – In traditional Hungary, this was a dragon in human form.
-It was a giant and mostly had more than one head, which was also its source of powers.
+It was a giant with mostly more than one head, which was also its power source.

-If you watch Game of Thrones then you know all about house of the dragon.
+If you watch Game of Thrones, you know about House of the Dragon.

 Viserion – Named after Khaleesi’s brother, Viserys Targaryen, and was the first one of hers to turn ‘bad’.

-Rhaegal – The second Khaleesi’s dragon was named after Rhaegar Targaryen, the prince of Dragonstone.
+Rhaegal – The second Khaleesi dragon was named after Rhaegar Targaryen, the prince of Dragonstone.

-Balerion – His rider was Aegon Targaryen, and he is one of the largest dragons.
-His skull, which was stored in the Red Keep, shows that he was way larger than Daenerys’ Drogon.
+Balerion – His rider was Aegon Targaryen, and he is one of the most enormous dragons.
+His skull, stored in the Red Keep, shows he was way more significant than Daenerys’ Drogon.

 Grey Ghost – This was one of the wild dragons and got his name because he could never be found whenever people of Dragonstone organized searches to capture him.
-He stayed in a volcano called Dragonmont and lived by fish and other prey, avoiding humans.
+He stayed in a Dragonmont volcano and lived by fish and other prey, avoiding humans.